WGKL

-WGKL (105.5 FM, "Kool 105.5") is a radio station broadcasting a classic hits format at 105.5 MHz FM (FCC channel 288).
-The station is owned by the Armada Media Corporation, LLC and operated under their Radio Results Network portfolio of stations.
-Licensed to Gladstone, Michigan, it first began broadcasting in 1999 after being silent for many years.

-The station studio is located in the Radio Results Network building on Ludington Street in Escanaba, Michigan.
+WGKL (105.5 FM, "Kool 105.5") is a classic hits radio station licensed to Gladstone, Michigan, with a power output of 10,000 watts, covering the greater Delta County area.
+The station is owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, doing business as the Radio Results Network and broadcasts from studios on Ludington Street in Escanaba, Michigan.

+Programming

+WGKL has a classic hits format, playing music from the 1970s through 1990s.
+Personalities include Mike Daniels, Marc Hunter, and Tommy Kay.
+Weekends include syndicated music shows and local oldies program Weekend Gold hosted by Mike Daniels.
+Most hours begin with a Fox News Radio update, local news, and weather.

 Technical Details

 WGKL broadcasts from a tower in Escanaba Township just off of 18th Road approximately 5 miles northwest of Escanaba, Michigan.
 The transmitter broadcasts with an effective radiated power (ERP) of 10,000 watts in an omnidirectional pattern.
 The transmitter is mounted at the top of the tower which stands at 104 meters atop a slight hill which gives the transmitter a height above average terrain (HAAT) of 115 meters.
 The station has a typical coverage radius of approximately 50 miles.